mbcx4ts5/AnkiAnalysis/README.md

 # Analysis of Anki Review Statistics Using Power BI
 This project is designed to show various statistics and data based on the flashcard reviewing application, Anki.
-The project consists of a Power BI dashboard which visualises review data, displaying review key statistics such as a detailed breakdown of the number of reviews, card retention rates, card maturity and review intervals, time spent reviewing material in the application and a forecast of future material yet to be reviewed.
+The project consists of a Power BI dashboard which visualises review data, displaying review key statistics including a detailed breakdown of the number of reviews, card retention rates, card maturity and review intervals, time spent reviewing material in the application and a forecast of future material yet to be reviewed.

 ## About Anki
-Anki is an open source flashcard programme that allows the user to create, share and review flashcards.
+Anki is an open-source flashcard programme that allows the user to create, share and review flashcards.

 ### How Reviews Work
 * The application schedules a number of cards to be reviewed.